 In 2020, Dr. Patel became one of the first neuropsychologists in Manitoba to be awarded Board Certification in Clinical Neuropsychology by the American Board of Professional Psychology.
 He has served on the Clinical Neuropsychology Section Executive Committee for the Canadian Psychological Association, and he is currently a contributing member of the Vascular Cognitive Impairment Writing Group for the Canadian Heart and Stroke Best Practices Committee.
 Beyond his full-time clinical work, Dr. Patel maintains an active research program, with both national and international collaborations.
 He and his collaborators use neuroimaging methods to investigate the underlying pathophysiology of cognitive functioning across a diverse range of clinical populations.
 To date, he has published over 25 peer-reviewed studies in scientific journals such as Neuropsychologia, Neuroscience and Biobehavioral Reviews, Assessment, and the Archives of Clinical neuropsychology.

-Dr. Burton Abbott has a Bachelor of Medicine degree, a Bachelor of Medical Rehabilitation (Physiotherapy) degree, and a Bachelor of Science degree.
+Dr. Burton Abbott has a Doctor of Medicine degree, a Bachelor of Medical Rehabilitation (Physiotherapy) degree, and a Bachelor of Science degree.
 He has certificates in Family Medicine, Emergency Medicine and Care of the Elderly.
 He is also an Associate of the Canadian Board of Occupational Medicine.
 He has experience treating occupation injuries as a physiotherapist as well as a family physician.

 Dr. Abbott has practiced medicine for more than 20 years.
 He has been the attending and consulting physical in geriatrics and rehabilitation as well as various trauma programs within the Winnipeg Regional Health Authority.
 Dr. Abbott works as a Medical Advisor at the Worker’s Compensation Board of Manitoba as well as a Medical Advisor to the Driver Fitness division of MPI.
 Dr. Abbott is an Assistant professor at the University of Manitoba (Department of Emergency Medicine) and former Chief Medical Officer of a rural Manitoba hospital.
 Dr. Abbott participates in a number of medical standard and advisory committees whose mandate has been to assure a high standard of patient care.